CompewterTutor/MortarGolf/llm/memory.md

 3. Update memory.md with any important decisions
 4. Keep CHANGELOG.md current
 5. Test with multiple player counts early and often
-6. **All user-facing text goes in MortarGolf.strings.json** - Never hardcode strings in TypeScript
+6. **🔴 CRITICAL: All user-facing text goes in MortarGolf.strings.json** - Never hardcode strings in TypeScript, always use `mod.Message()`
 7. Use the version bump script for all version updates
+8. Reference existing 1st party mod strings files (BombSquad, Vertigo) for format examples

 ---